-The asSet operation takes arguments and returns Set(T), collection The а template type. declaration is bound org.eclipse.ocl.pivot.library.collection.CollectionAsSetOperation which is the Java class name of the implementation.
+The asSet operation takes no arguments and returns Set(T), collection set of template type.
+The declaration is bound org.eclipse.ocl.pivot.library.collection.CollectionAsSetOperation which is the Java class name of the implementation.

 The exists iteration has two overloads, taking one or two iterators of the collection template type.
 The iteration body is a lambda expression operating on a collection template element with no additional arguments to return a Boolean value.
 The iteration also returns a Boolean value.
 The same Java implementation class is used for both one and two argument forms.